MeisaChi/Unit3_repo/Project/Project3.md

 ## System Diagram
 ![](https://github.com/MeisaChi/Unit3_repo/blob/main/Project/Pics/System%20Diagram.png)
-**Fig.1**
+**Fig.1** *System diagram for the ISAK Free Store App.*
-This system diagram shows that the program gets an input from the keyboard, then the Mac computer uses existing tools to configurate the inputs to create the output which is the GUI screen.
+Shows the connection between the input, output and the program.
+The program gets an input from the user input on keyboard, which is transfered to the computer, then the Mac computer uses Python (includes Pycharm, KivyMD and SQLite) to configurate the inputs.
+When the program runs, the GUI screen is shown on the computer screeen as an output.

 ## Wireframe Diagram
 ![](https://github.com/MeisaChi/Unit3_repo/blob/main/Project/Pics/wireframe.jpg)
+**Fig.2** *Wireframe diagram for the ISAK Free Store App.*
-**Fig.2** This diagram, wireframe diagram shows all the screens in the app and which button leads to which screen.
+Shows all the screens and the connections between the different screen, which is basically which button leads to which screen.

 ## ER Diagram
 ![](https://github.com/MeisaChi/Unit3_repo/blob/main/Project/Pics/ER.jpg)
+**Fig.3** *ER diagram for the database in ISAK Free Store App.*
-**Fig.3** The ER diagram shows the different tables 'users' and 'items' and it's different properties in the database 'project3db.db'
+The ER diagram shows the different tables 'users' and 'items' and it's different properties in the database 'project3db.db', and it's connection to each other.

 ## UML Diagram
 ![](https://github.com/MeisaChi/Unit3_repo/blob/main/Project/Pics/UML.jpg)
-**Fig.4**
+**Fig.4** *UML diagram for the database in ISAK Free Store App.*
 This is a UML Diagram of the tables and it's attributes.

 ![](https://github.com/MeisaChi/Unit3_repo/blob/main/Project/Pics/OOP.jpg)
-**Fig.5**
+**Fig.5** *UML diagram for the OOP classes in ISAK Free Store App.*
 This is a UML diagram of the OOP classes used in the app.
 It shows the different classes and it's properties.

 ## Flow diagrams